dewbror/c_log/README.md

 License
 -------

 The source code in this repository is licensed under the MIT License, see [LICENSE.txt](https://github.com/dewbror/c_log/blob/master/LICENSE.txt).
-This license applies only to the source code files.
+This license applies only to c_log.h.

 --- end of README ---